Top 10 Things to Do in the Scottish Highlands on a First Visit

 8. Revel in the great outdoors

 We’ve mentioned hiking, but there are so many more options on offer when it comes to enjoying Scotland’s great outdoors.
 Fort William is considered to be the outdoor capital of the UK and is the closest access point to Ben Nevis (the UK’s tallest mountain).
-Every June the UCI Mountain Bike World Cup is held here.
-Winter snow-sports, white-water rafting and fishing are also options.
+Every May the UCI Mountain Bike World Cup is held here.
+Winter snow-sports, white-water rafting, and fishing are also options.
 Action Glen at Crieff lets you try a wide variety of outdoor activities, including archery, Segway tours of the Perthshire countryside, and quad biking in an off-road quarry.

 Ten top things to do in the Scottish Highlands